Hakainde Hichilema: Personal life

 Hichilema is married to Mutinta and has three children.
-He is a baptized member of the Seventh-day Adventist Church and on 12 December 2020, he and his wife got invested as Master Guides in Lusaka.
+He is a baptized member of the Seventh-day Adventist Church and on 12 December 2020, he and his wife were invested as Master Guides in Lusaka.
 Hichilema is a millionaire and the second-largest cattle rancher in Zambia.

 In December 2014, he denied being a Freemason and labeled people accusing him as malicious.
 He also sued Bishop Edward Chomba of the Eastern Orthodox Church for defamation after the former called him a Satanist and a Freemason.

 Hichilema was named in the Panama Papers, with the leak stating that he was the director of Bermuda-based company AfNat Resources Ltd from March to August 2006.
 The company engaged in nickel exploration in Zambia and other African countries.
-According to the International Consortium of Investigative Journalists, "the company was listed on London’s alternative investment market until 2010 when it was purchased by Canadian mining company Axmin for about $14 million."
+According to the International Consortium of Investigative Journalists, "the company was listed on London's alternative investment market until 2010 when it was purchased by Canadian mining company Axmin for about $14 million."